ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 * Added the possibility to send custom commands from scripts ([documentation](docs/en/sendCommand.md)).
 * Added a `reset` state under `Meter CC`
 * Bugfix: Logs are no longer split across multiple files

-### 1.4.2 (2020-07-05)
-* During the interview, endpoint associations are now converted to node associations if required
-* The interview process no longer fails if a node supports `Notification CC V2`

-### 1.4.1 (2020-06-30)
-* If a node fails to respond to `Multi Channel Endpoint Find`, the interview is no longer aborted and sequential endpoints are assumed instead
-* Renamed the manufacturer Goap to Qubino
-* For many Qubino devices, the lifeline now uses a node association

-### 1.4.0 (2020-06-26)
-Updated `zwave-js` to v4.0.1.
-This includes the following features:
-* Improved support for legacy devices that don't include all CCs in the NIF, like `Fibaro FGRM 222`.
-* Added support for `Sound Switch CC`
-* Added support for `Alarm Sensor CC`.
-This CC will only be used if `Notification CC` is not supported.

 ## License